 The counselor said he’d need about 10 sessions with the couple, to help them create more emotional intimacy.
 If you’re a pursuer who feels alone in your marriage, you may not be able to stop pursuing and reconnect without the guidance of a counselor who is experienced in marriage therapy.
 Learning how to love an emotionally unavailable man is a process that can take time and guidance.

-If you crave emotional connection, you have to create relationships outside of your marriage – whether or not your husband is willing to build a better marriage with you.
-You need to make friends by doing volunteer work, joining book clubs or hiking groups, joining a church or spiritual organization, or taking continuing education classes.
-Challenge yourself by pursuing a different career or going back to school.
+Nothing and nobody can meet all your emotional needs for connection and intimacy – no matter how great your husband or healthy your marriage.
+It’s just not possible for another human to be your only source of emotional stability or intimacy.
+Some women make friends by doing volunteer work, joining book clubs or hiking groups, joining a church or spiritual organization, or taking continuing education classes.
+Others challenge themselves by pursuing a different career or going back to school.